 The LNAF are formed by regular forces, the National Guard and reserve of the National Armed Forces.
-In peacetime, personnel of the regular forces of the LNAF shall be formed by professional service soldiers and civilian employees.
+In peacetime, personnel of the regular forces of the LNAF shall be formed by professional service soldiers, military and civilian employees.
 The National Armed Forces' reserve is composed of reserve soldiers and reservists.
-In peacetime units are recruited from Latvian citizens who are accepted into professional service and Latvian citizens who are employed in civil positions provided for in the staff list.
+In peacetime units are recruited from Latvian citizens who are:

+- accepted into professional service,

+- -employed in civil positions provided for in the staff list

+- -employed in military positions.

 As of January 2007 Latvia has a volunteer military service system.
 Professional service soldiers fulfil service in accordance with a professional service contract.
 Civilian employees perform a specific job (work) on the basis of an employment contract in units (sub-units) in civil positions of staff in accordance with laws and regulations governing employment legal relationships.
+Military employees on the basis of an employment contract perform positions of military personnel in the National Armed Forces and in institutions subordinate to the Ministry of Defense determined by the Minister of Defense.